-The above discussion of t'Hooft anomaly bases on an assumption that the desired defect $x_{\bM}$ satisfying \Eq{47} exists.
-However, bilayer $\mathbb{D}_{16}$ gauge theory is a counterexample which was studies in Ref.\cite{qi2019folding}.
-In our formulation, this case is regarded as an anomalous phase with $H^2$ obstruction which will be discussed in Sec.~\ref{sec:d16}.
-In fact, the $\bM$-local module of algebra $A$ which includes the desired defect $x_{\bM}$ must exist if the $H^2$ obstruction vanishes\cite{bischoff2019spontaneous}.
+The above discussion of the t'Hooft anomaly is based on an assumption that the desired defect $x_{\bM}$ satisfying \Eq{47} exists.
+However, bilayer $\mathbb{D}_{16}$ gauge theory is a counterexample which was studies in Ref.~\cite{qi2019folding}.
+In our formulation, this case is regarded as an anomalous phase with $H^2$ obstruction, which will be discussed in Sec.~\ref{sec:d16}.
+In fact, the $\bM$-local module of algebra $A$, which includes the desired defect $x_{\bM}$ must exist if the $H^2$ obstruction vanishes~\cite{bischoff2019spontaneous}.